nortal/test-automation-maven-demos/app-test-demo/README.md

 When the tests are finished running, the Docker containers will be stopped.

 * Generated report is accessible from: `build/allure-report/index.html`
-* Demo project properties are set in `application-override.yml` file
+* Demo project properties are set in `application-override.yml`